imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 has much larger limits on the number of pixels (theoretically: \~2^63 per dimension, up to \~2^31 dimensions, totaling \~2^63^31 pixels).
-Hence, you can open larger images using the {% include github content='TODO' %} .
+Hence, you can open larger images using the {% include github org='imagej' repo='tutorials' label='ImageJ2' %} .
 But you will not be able to display them in the user interface yet.

 Furthermore, the [SCIFIO](SCIFIO "wikilink") library (what ImageJ2 uses for data I/O) supports opening such images on-demand as "cell images"